1. Planning orcharhino Server installation

 $ hammer settings set --name=http_proxy_except_list --value=[hostname1.hostname2...]

-4.3.5.
-Configuring a proxy for PXE file downloads
+5.4.5.
+Configuring HTTP proxy for PXE file downloads on orcharhino Proxies

 For Red Hat content served through the Content Delivery Network, orcharhino Proxy downloads PXE files from synchronized repositories.